 Items can be renewed in the following ways:

 - by email

-They can also be renewed online via the library catalogue.
+They can also be renewed online via the library search.

 Users can login to their library account using their standard network username and password.

 Further borrowing will only be allowed once fines are settled in full.
 Where an item is lost or returned damaged, or not returned after a reasonable period of time, the borrower will be charged for the full replacement cost.

 If you cannot find the item you require in the library, it may be possible to borrow it from another library, either a University of the Highlands and Islands partner (free service) or from the British Library or other national inter-lending schemes.
 Please ask library staff about this service, but bear in mind that there may be a charge to obtain items from outwith the University of the Highlands and Islands partnership.

 A range of accommodation is available, including a dedicated area for silent study and group study areas.

 Library users should not attempt to reserve study spaces by leaving personal belongings in the area during classes or lunchtime.
 When this occurs, belongings may be cleared from desks by library staff.
 Please do not leave personal items including laptops unattended for any length of time.

 Please respect library staff and other users by behaving in an appropriate and respectful manner.
 Failure to do so may result in disciplinary action.
 Speak to a member of library staff if you think a fellow student is behaving in an inappropriate way.